Already have a Username/Password for Majalah Obstetri & Ginekologi?

 a.
 Original research

-Case report highlights important innovations with wide applicability or previously unpublished complications of new techniques or medications.
+Case report/case series highlights important innovations with wide applicability or previously unpublished complications of new techniques or medications.
 The authors must confirm in the manuscript that they have obtained written permission of those whose case is being presented.
-The manuscript should not exceed 1800 words, references included.
-Tables and figures are all up to six (6) and references up to 10.
-The permission should be submitted along with the manuscript.
-General structure of the manuscript can be referred to "Structure and Language".
-The structure of the manuscript consists of Abstract, Introduction, Case Report, Discussion, Conclusion.
+The manuscript should be approximately 3500 words.
+Total number of tables and figures are limited, advisably not more than five, and references are minimally 20 from the last 10 years before the date of submission.
+The text consists of Abstract, Introduction, Case Report/Case Series, Discussion, Conclusion, and Disclosures.
+The Disclosures consist of Acknowledgment, Conflict of Interest, Patient Consent for Publication, Funding, and Authors Contribution.
 The template can be downloaded here.

 Opinion is commentaries on subjects reflecting new concepts or controversies in research, education, healthcare organization or clinical practice.
 The word count is a maximum of 1800 words with a maximum of 10 references.
 Abstract is not required and subheadings or boxed of keypoints are optional.
 Tables and figures should not exceed three (3).The template can be downloaded here.